 #4 Where will the procedure take place and what is the cost?

 There is great value in having your baby’s procedure done in the comfort of your home.
-The home is a place which is familiar to you and your baby; a place where your baby feels loved and cared for.
-When taking leave of the most recent family whom I had performed a circumcision for, I looked back and the mom was resting on the couch, with a content and well-fed baby.
-A procedure done at a medical centre would mean that the mom may need to nurse the baby afterwards in a room with minimal privacy.
+A home is a place that is familiar to you and your baby; a place where your baby feels loved and cared for.
+When taking leave of the most recent family for whom I had performed a circumcision, I looked back and the mom was resting on the couch, with a content and well-fed baby.
+A procedure done at a medical center would mean that the mom may need to nurse the baby afterward in a room with minimal privacy.
 The baby would most likely need to be strapped into a car seat afterward and unless he is given pain killers, this would cause him significant pain and discomfort.
 Regarding the cost of a home procedure, it may be more affordable than most parents think.
 Many Mohelim have a sliding scale regarding their fees so that parents of all backgrounds can afford the proficiency of a Mohel.

 #5 Do I need to give my baby the vitamin K shot?

 Whether or not the vitamin K shot is necessary, is a huge discussion in the medical field.
 I encourage parents to do their research and choose responsibly.
 Unfortunately, if parents wish to forgo the Vitamin K shot, most medical professionals will not perform the circumcision.
 As long as the procedure is performed on or after the eighth day (when vitamin K levels are elevated) , most Mohelim would gladly perform the procedure.
-For parents who wish to circumcise and yet want to give their baby oral Vitamin K drops instead of a shot, it may be worth their while to reach out to a Mohel for their son’s circumcision.
+For parents who wish to know the facts about circumcision and want to give their baby oral Vitamin K drops instead of a shot, it may be worth their while to reach out to a Mohel for their son’s circumcision.